Logo

 Watch the world

 Every plugin starts with attach from @projectqai/proto/device.
 This connects to the Hydris engine, registers the plugin as a device entity, and calls your run function.
-Let's start simple — just watch the world and see what's going on:
+The template gives you this out of the box — let's walk through it:

 import {